monitoring-MDPs/premise/README.md

 # Premise (PREdictive Monitoring with Imprecise Sensors)

 Based on:
 - [1] "Runtime Monitoring for Markov Decision Processes" by Sebastian Junges, Hazem Torfah, and Sanjit A. Seshia.
-We include a longer variant in paper.pdf.
-This paper additionally contains an outline of the proof of Theorem 3.

 The code and explanations are to support experiments with the prototype.
 This is *not* a tool.
-This project is hosted on `https://github.com/monitoring-MDPs/premise`
+This project is hosted on [GitHub](https://github.com/monitoring-MDPs/premise).

 ## Dependencies

-(Users of an artefact can skip these steps).
+(Users of an artifact can skip these steps).
 - Install Storm with Python APIs in [the usual way](https://moves-rwth.github.io/stormpy/installation.html).
 - Run `pip install tqdm pandas`